 - Issues With Prostate And Vision (Wild Lettuce)

-Wild lettuce is another variety of lettuce, but is very less commonly consumed.
-It must not be taken during pregnancy and breastfeeding.
+Wild lettuce is another variety of lettuce, but it is very less commonly consumed.
+It must not be taken during pregnancy and breastfeeding (it can lead to complications; more research is warranted).
 It also can lead to an enlarged prostate and narrow-angle glaucoma.
 So, avoid consuming it.

 Leafier, greener, and we guess even healthier – that’s lettuce for you.
 Add it to your diet.
 That’ll be one decision you will be happy about.